Universiteiten van Nederland

-The Universiteiten van Nederland (UNL) is, since November 2021, the new name of the Vereniging van Universiteiten (VSNU; English: Association of Universities in the Netherlands).
-The UNL is a trade group of ten government-funded universities, three special universities, and the Open University of the Netherlands.
+Universiteiten van Nederland (UNL), previously Vereniging van Universiteiten (VSNU; 'Association of Universities in the Netherlands') until November 2021, is a trade group of government-funded research universities, including three special universities, and the Open University of the Netherlands.
 It formed as the Vereniging van Samenwerkende Nederlandse Universiteiten in 1985, as a successor to the Academische Raad (est. 1956).

 Organization

 The UNL acts as a consultative body for its members.
 It is also the mouthpiece for universities in the national media.
 It represents university education and research in the Cabinet of the Netherlands, the House of Representatives, and the European Union, and in price negotiations with academic publishers such as Elsevier, Springer, and the Royal Society of Chemistry (UK).
 It is the employers' organization of Dutch universities.

 The association was located in Utrecht until 2005.
 The institutions that are important for university policy, however, are often headquartered in The Hague.
 To optimize the interests of the universities towards these institutions, the UNL moved to The Hague in March 2005.

 Almost every country in the world has a university association that brings together common interests.
 There is also an umbrella of European university associations (the European University Association) and of universities worldwide (the International Association of Universities).